equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 So point is that you have nice boundary interfaces e.g.: `lesson.public_board`, `lesson.classroom`.

+> Give it a second to think  about how this will clean up your models from business logic.
+> You will end up with lean models and lean controllers

-If you ever need to cross  different bounded contexts from within bounded context you can do that via those interfaces.
-Have a look at `lesson.public_board.cross` calling  `lesson.classroom.cross_boundary_example`
+**If you ever need to cross  different bounded context from within bounded context you can do that via these  interface objects**.
+Have a look at `lesson.public_board.cross` calling  `lesson.classroom.cross_boundary_example` in the code example bellow to fully understand what I mean.
+Point is you are able to call different bounded context logic without breaking the convention of: "Never call different Bounded Context class directly"

 ## Code Example